xiyuy98/stat-992-project/README.md

 ![image](/image/citOverYear_total_outCitation_(method2).png)

-*Fig 1: Plot of the overall FDR citation changes by year (outCitation network, data collect method 2).*
+*Figure 1.
+Plot of the overall FDR citation changes by year (data collection method 2, outCitation network).*

 The code we used to plot the images is displayed here: